 Steps in this process

-First, city planners will engage the community -- especially the neighbors who are most impacted by this property -- to understand people's visions and hopes for the land, and to identify ways to achieve neighborhood goals, including thoughtfully designed parks and open space that can become a neighborhood resource.
+Starting in January 2021, city planners engaged the community -- especially the neighbors who are most impacted by this property -- to understand people's visions and hopes for the land, and to identify ways to achieve neighborhood goals, including thoughtfully designed parks and open space that can become a neighborhood resource.

 Altogether, this work is likely to take a year or more, and will inform any future discussions on whether to lift or amend the current conservation easement.
 All work is done in conjunction with the public, and community input is requested at each stage, as we work together to create and implement a well-thought-out plan.